-- Spinning Blue Light That Ends With a Purple Light: You have set Alexa to “Do not disturb” mode.
+Spinning Blue Light That Ends With a Purple Light: You have set Alexa to “Do not disturb” mode.

 - Single Purple Light Flash After You Try to Use a Voice Command: “Do not disturb” mode is still active, and Alexa is reminding you of this.
 You must disable “do not disturb mode” for your voice command to be processed.

 - Pulsing Yellow Light: Alexa is notifying you that you have a new message or notification that needs to be reviewed.
 Simply ask Alexa to read you what the message or notification is to clear this yellow light.

 - Pulsing Green Light: You are receiving an incoming call or Drop-In on your device.
-When you see this light, you can either ask Alexa to answer, tell Alexa to ignore the call or simply let the call go through to your messages by not giving a voice command.
+You can ask Alexa to answer.
+You can also tell Alexa to ignore the call.
+Lastly, you can simply let the call go through to your messages by not giving a voice command.